SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_Jbus_PLC.md

 # TDF Jbus PLC

-The TDF Jbus PLC is a driver built for the TDF Short Wave project in order to interact with PLC devices.
+The TDF Jbus PLC is a connector built for the TDF Short Wave project in order to interact with PLC devices.

 ## About